 The weather, both on the road and villages varies, one minute the sun is shining, the next, you are covered in dense fog and cannot see a thing.
 Evenings here are quite cold, so be well prepared.

 The villages here are 2000 meters above sea level, presenting some impressive views over the most beautiful grass valleys of the Caucasus.
-The biggest community is Omalo, from where you can take three different directions depending on where you want to go.
+The most significant community is Omalo, from where you can take three different directions depending on where you want to go.
 Here you will come across Keselo fortress dating back to the 18th century.
 It now serves as an ethnographic museum and offers visitors various products and treasures indigenous to the region.

 During our Jeep Tour, we stayed in Shenaqo village east from Omalo, where you will stumble upon one of the prettiest towns in the area.
 Stone houses with wooden balconies, breathtaking landscapes and only functional Orthodox Church in the region is here.

 Diklo village, just 4 kilometers east from Shenaqo, is home to the old fortress overlooking the spectacular valleys.

 One of the most remarkable and my favorite of all is Dartlo.
 Located 12 kilometers east from Omalo, the village has ancient defensive towers visible far from the road.
-Have a small hike towards the upper village to have even more breathtaking views over the valley.
+Have a small hike towards the upper town to have even more breathtaking views over the valley.

 The road continues until the border of Khevsureti region, but the villages get less and less populated, with Girevi being the last one.
 From here, there is a trekking route which takes you to Khevsureti and takes about 2-3 days.
 When I master trekking skills, I want to do this for sure!

 Tusheti has a long history and proof of the old animistic religion.
 You can find stone shrines almost everywhere.
 Women are not allowed to come closer or even be in the vicinity of it.
 So be very cautious where you step.